seandavi/CCR_NGS/docs/RNAseq.rst

 The REQUIRED input files for this are:
 1. SAM/BAM alignment files for each sample
 2. a refFlat formatted file of gene annotations (http://genome.ucsc.edu/goldenPath/gbdDescriptionsOld.html#RefFlat).
 An example of this file can be downloaded using a script found in the example_data/picard/ directory.
+3. a FASTA formatted genome sequence file.
+If running on Biowulf, these files are already available and do not need to be downloaded.
 All parameters besides the SAM/BAM input alignment files should be specified in the YAML config file.